tamas-macsek/batch-ogv-videos/README.md

 ./batch_encoding.sh

 This will get all the files in the working directory which has the extension we defined in the script (see: options).
-The script runs over the media files one by one and convert the videos with the given predefined options (see: options).
+The script runs all over the media files one by one and converts the videos with the given predefined options (see: options).
 By default it makes a "two-pass" type of encoding.

 options